Blog

 Owning and operating a business is not for the faint of heart.
-Your clients have become the successful business owners that they are not because they shied away from new situations, but because they embraced them and tackled new problems head on.
-And that’s why it’s only a matter of time before your clients come to you with concerns or questions about their multistate activity.
+Many people have become successful business owners because they have not shied away from new situations, but because they embraced them and tackled new problems head on.
+And that’s why it may be a matter of time before you have concerns or questions about your multistate activity.

-When your clients expand into new territories – by opening a new business location, selling to customers in other states, or hiring remote workers – there may be tax implications they haven’t yet considered.
-If you are prepared for their questions and have the best tax planning software at your disposal, you can help them navigate this new world of multistate taxation with ease and confidence so that their business expansion is successful.
+When you expand into new territories – by opening a new business location, selling to customers in other states, or hiring remote workers – there may be tax implications you haven’t yet considered.
+If you have the best tax planning software at your disposal, you can navigate this new world of multistate taxation with ease and confidence so that your business expansion is successful.

 When the U.S. tax code was created in the early 1900s, few businesses operated across state lines.
 At that time, businesses were small and worked mostly to support their neighboring communities.
 In the last 30 years, this has changed, thanks in large part to the internet.
 With internet access, businesses found it much easier to expand into new territories.
 With the internet…